 - Get distracted in chaotic noisy environments and can’t focus on anything?
 (Auditory)

-Educational Theories are often difficult to prove scientifically because the data is usually subjective.
+Educational Theories can be difficult to prove scientifically because the data is often subjective.
 Researchers observe and measure behaviour because they can’t directly observe what happens in the brain.
 Many educational theories are difficult to prove conclusively.
 Ideas that appear to make sense often get traction in popular culture and people start believing in them without hard data to back it up.

 (Neuroscientists CAT scans and other devices to observe activity patterns in the human brain.
 Many brain functions use combinations of different sections of the brain simultaneously, so scientific understanding of what each part of the brain really does is still pretty vague.)

-Why Using Your Preferred Learning Style Really Doesn’t Work
+Why Using Your Prefered Learning Style Really Doesn’t Work

 In my experience, as teacher, musician and music teacher, the problem with this theory is how it’s usually applied in practice, not the actual idea.
 It’s an oversimplification of the complicated process of learning.
 Although, I believe that everyone has different abilities in each modality and has one that’s stronger (the concept behind the theory appears solid)… but to learn effectively you need to combine several modalities instead of just one!